gkrinker/VibeParse/development-plan.md

    - Fallback options for failed generations

 ## 🚦 Pre-Production Checklist (June 2024)
-- Enforce a hard cap on input size (max files, max lines, or max tokens) for script generation requests.
+- Enforce a hard cap on input size (max files, max lines, or max tokens) for explanation generation requests.
 - Implement per-file batching for LLM requests, keeping each batch under the token limit.
 - If a single file is too large, handle gracefully: skip the file, inform the user, and suggest splitting or reducing scope.